andrew-hoffman/WDMHDA/README.md

 Current status of this driver is a Proof of Concept that functions in VMware and VirtualBox, and on many Intel & VIA chipset HD Audio controllers with Realtek codecs; further development and testing is needed to support more real hardware.

 This driver is dependent on the BIOS Pin Configuration defaults for selecting a sensible combination of outputs and there are no overrides yet for buggy BIOSes.
 You may experience garbled or glitchy audio, possible horrible screeching and popping noises or static, or complete silence, as well as possible hard freezes when the driver is loaded or unloaded.
-UEFI with a CSM seems to cause garbled audio almost always.
+Nvidia and AMD chipsets are not well supported yet.

 If you want to use this in some kind of business critical production application, I would highly recommend using a Sound Blaster Live, CMI8738 or any $2 USB Audio dongle instead.
 (Seriously, almost all of the cheapest USB dongles work perfectly in 98se/Me.
 If you're using QuickInstall 0.9.6 you will need to add the wdma_usb.inf file back to C:\Windows\Inf though)

-Windows 9x may need to be patched to function at all on modern hardware even when virtualized.
+Windows 9x may need to be patched to function at all on modern hardware and > 512mb of RAM even when virtualized.
+For Intel 12th gen and newer this is Mandatory.
 See [JHRobotics' Patcher9x project](https://github.com/JHRobotics/patcher9x) which now includes [Sweetlow's patch for memory resource conflict issues](https://msfn.org/board/topic/186768-bug-fix-vmmvxd-on-handling-4gib-addresses-and-description-of-problems-with-resource-manager-on-newer-bioses/).

 ## Installation: